I breathed enough to learn the trick,

 How cool the bellows feels!

-We are busy working to bring Emily Dickinson's "I breathed enough to learn the trick" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "I breathed enough to learn the trick" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "I breathed enough to learn the trick" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.